cseanburns/journal-issues/manuscript.md

 bibliographic databases,
 and social media [@BBQSSXP9#burns13].
-Few people, it seems, discover new research by perusing the table of contents, which again, are themselves ordered by when articles are ready to publish, and not ordered thematically.
+Few people, it seems, discover new research by perusing the table of contents, which again are themselves ordered by when articles are ready to publish, and not ordered thematically.
 Although websites exist that collate articles by topic,